 Ba is love.

-Ba is a young chicken — or a cocky young man, acting older than his years.
+Ba is a moulting chicken — or a cocky young man, acting older than his years.

 Ba is our bird-headed spirit that people make offerings of food to.